-“War is hell!” was a frequent statement made by my father, a roaring twenties baby who narrowly missed action in World War II as a Naval enlistee.
+“War is hell!” my father frequently stated.
+He was a roaring twenties baby who narrowly missed action in World War II as a Naval enlistee.
 World War II, one of the most catastrophic wars in history, is the setting for Elizabeth Letts’s novel, “The Perfect Horse – The Daring U.S. Mission to Rescue the Priceless Stallions Kidnapped by the Nazis”.

 Crafting The Back Stories

-The novel opens with the telling of the back stories of key players in the story, whose decisions and bravery – often in the heat of the moment – would impact the future of many prized horses.
+The novel opens with the telling of the back stories of key players, whose decisions and bravery – often in the heat of the moment – would impact the future of many prized horses.
 All, as you might expect, had an appreciation for horses, either through riding or profession.
-None knew the crafting of their back story would be used so poignantly in the coming events.
+None knew how the crafting of their back story would be used so poignantly in the coming events.

 As WWII ravaged humankind and animals alike, the safety, housing and feed supply of these prized horses became more and more perilous.
-Letts scoured research sources and contacted many real people to get the best firsthand account of events and decisions impacting this often-overlooked piece of one of the World’s most devastating wars.
-Details of these events and decisions – which eventually turned the tide for the majority of the prized Polish Arabians and White Lipizzaners – can now be found in this one book.
+Letts, through scouring research sources and contacting many real people, unearthed the best firsthand account of events and decisions.
+These actions resulted in impacting this often-overlooked piece of one of the World’s most devastating wars.
+Details of these events and decisions – which eventually turned the tide for the majority of the prized Polish Arabians and White Lipizzaners – are now be found in this one book.

 Ride Along With Each One of The Key Players

-Letts writes with such clarity of detail that you, as the reader, can sense the danger, cry for the senseless loss, have your heart stop with in-the-moment decisions, and cheer for the victory; it’s almost as if you were standing or riding right alongside each of the book’s key players.
-I believe it would be impossible for any horse lover – or person for that matter – to read this book and not have a deep appreciation for the men and women who played a role in saving something so beautiful at a time of such deep ugliness.
+Letts writes with such clarity of detail that you, as the reader, can sense the danger, cry for the senseless loss, have your heart stop with in-the-moment decisions, and cheer for the victory.
+She makes you feel like you are standing or riding right alongside each of the book’s key players.
+Truly it’s impossible for any horse lover – or person for that matter – to read this book and not have a deep appreciation for the men and women who played a role in saving something so beautiful at a time of such deep ugliness.

-Now, we, as equestrians, must be the keepers of all the beautiful horses, as our equine friends become less connected to and understood by the general public and whose role in the military is now mostly ceremonial.
-We must be sure we are doing our part to educate and involve the public, to pass on our horse knowledge and stir an appreciation for horses in the generations behind us.
+Now, we, as equestrians, must be the keepers of all the beautiful horses.
+Our equine friends are becoming less connected to and understood by the general public.
+Today the horse’s role in the military is mostly ceremonial.
+Developing riders in the military is a thing of the past.
+We must be sure we are doing our part to educate and involve the public.
+We must purpose to pass on our horse knowledge and stir an appreciation for horses in the generations behind us.

 The Perfect Horse

 The Perfect Horse is written by Elizabeth Letts.
 It is published by Ballantine Books, NY and copyright 2016.
-If you are looking for a read that will both stir the soul and enlighten the mind, follow the above link or click the bar below and pick up a copy of this incredible tale from Amazon.com* today!
+If you are looking for a read that will both stir the soul and enlighten the mind, follow the above link or click the bar below.
+You can pick up a copy of this incredible tale from Amazon.com* today!

 * Just so you know, we do get a little kick-back from Amazon when products are purchased through this link.
 Your price stays the same and we put the resources to work to bring you more stories.
 It’s a win-win!